Rennzie/two-person-shooter-game-ga-wdi-prj1/README.md

 ### The Build
 My plan was to start with the smallest possible piece and work upwards towards a fully functioning game.
 For Battle Command this was being able to move an element around the game board using the arrow keys.

-Understanding how to do this then allowed me to take on the challenge of collision detection, bullet propulsion, bullet collision management and ultimately obstical management.
+Understanding how to do this then allowed me to take on the challenge of collision detection, bullet propulsion, bullet collision management and ultimately obstacle management.

 I primarily made use of ES6 `class` syntax, to create the game board elements.
-This proved to be particularly useful for managing the many bullets on the board and later on the variable number of obsticals.
+This proved to be particularly useful for managing the many bullets on the board and later on the variable number of obstacles.

 After reaching MVP the focus shifted to making the game fun to play by jazzing up the styling and adding some graphics and sound effects to the game elements.
 Finally I added some additional features to the games like randomly placed obstacle with differing effects on the game and even a speed power up.